8 Different Types of Snakes in the Philippines

 King Cobras are among the most infamous snakes in the area since they can raise a third of their body above the ground and yet have enough momentum for an attack.

-Fortunately, King Cobras tend to be shy and will go to great lengths to stay away from people.
+Fortunately, King Cobras tend to be shy and will go to great lengths to avoid people.
 This snake will display its well-known hood and hiss loudly to warn anyone around.

-Its venom is not as strong as some of its relatives, even though it is the longest snake in the world; this is offset by the enormous amount of neurotoxic it can produce.
+Although its venom is not as strong as some of its relatives, even though it is the longest snake in the world, the enormous amount of neurotoxic it can produce offsets this.

 The King Cobra can spit up to 2/10 of a fluid ounce in a single bite, which is enough to kill 20 people or an adult elephant.

-These poisons cause heart and respiratory failure by attacking the brain.
-The King Cobra typically consumes eggs, small animals, lizards, and other snakes.
+These poisons attack the brain and cause heart and respiratory failure.
+The King Cobra typically consumes eggs, small animals, lizards, and snakes.

 6. Sea Krait